mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Fig. 7: Twig plugin with updated input path.{.caption}
+Fig. 10: Twig plugin with updated input path.{.caption}

 With all the configuration updates we just made, we need to rebuild the project for all the changes to take effect.
-Run the following commands (inside the **storybook** directory):
+Run the following commands:

 {% raw %}